Tanzania Safari Tours: Tailored Itineraries & Private Trips

 Complete packing checklist (PDF) for your Tanzania Safari

-The essential Tanzania safari packing list includes lightweight neutral clothing, sturdy shoes, hat, sunscreen, insect repellent, binoculars, camera, reusable water bottle, and travel documents.
+Tanzania safari packing list includes lightweight neutral clothing, sturdy shoes, hat, sunscreen, insect repellent, binoculars, camera, reusable water bottle, and travel documents.

 Packing Tips: